Blog Title

 How to Balance CLINs in a MILCON Schedule

-In this article, we’re going to talk about NAVFAC’s scheduling specification and the top 5 takeaways with snapshots and examples.
+In this article, we discuss NAVFAC’s scheduling specification and the top 5 takeaways with snapshots and examples.

 Similar to other federal agencies, NAVFAC requires the project schedule to manage the project (for both contractor and government activities), evaluate time extensions, and serve as the basis for progress payments.